 SHRA supports a variety of programs to assist low-income homeowners in the Sacramento Area.
 The list below provides links to related programs sponsored or operated by SHRA that assist homeowners and also helpful links to other homeowner resources.

-SHRA offers assistance for home repair to very low income owner occupants of single family homes or mobile homes within the City of Sacramento and specific areas of the County of Sacramento.
-The program, known as the Emergency Repair Program/Accessibility Modifications (ERP-A), provides assistance to correct health and safety hazards.
+SHRA offers emergency home repair assistance to very low-income owner-occupants of single family homes or mobile homes within the City of Sacramento; the Cities of Galt, Folsom, and Isleton; and unincorporated areas of the County of Sacramento.
+The Home Repair Program (HRP) – previously known as ERP – provides assistance to correct health and safety hazards that exist at the homes.

 Safe At Home Program